Reveal-Energy-Services/orchid-python-api/README.md

   [installer start page](https://docs.python.org/3/_images/win_installer.png).
 - Open a console using either `powershell` or the Windows console.
 - Create a directory for the virtual environment.
 We will symbolically call it `/path/to/orchid-virtualenv`.
-- Change the current working directory to by `chdir /path/to/orchid-virtualenv`.
+- Change the current working directory by executing, `chdir /path/to/orchid-virtualenv`.
 - Create an empty virtual environment by running `pipenv install`.
 - Activate the virtual environment by running `pipenv shell`
-- Install orchid by running `pip install orchid-python-api`.
+- Install Orchid by running `pip install orchid-python-api`.
 - Optionally install jupyter lab or jupyter notebook if you wish to use these tools to explore.

 # Step-by-step conda install